hgdeoro/py-arduino/README.md

 * watchInterrupt() and getInterruptMark() to work with interrupts
 * shiftOut()
 * Show messages on LCDs, based on the Hitachi HD44780 (or a compatible) chipset.
+* Read temperature and humidity with DHT11 sensors.

 Videos!
 =======